 Natural disaster casualty loss break

 Tax law provides additional assistance through the casualty loss deduction.
 A key provision allows victims in federally declared disaster areas to file an amended return for the previous year to get a refund quickly, rather than wait until the disaster year ends.
-Taxpayers who didn't itemize may benefit by taking advantage of this tax break.
+Taxpayers who didn't originally itemize may benefit by amending their tax returns to take advantage of this tax break.
 Casualty loss does not translate into a dollar-for-dollar reimbursement of hardship expenses.
 It does, however, result in a lower tax obligation that can improve cash flow to pay for recovery.

 Disaster tax relief record keeping